113ll3/Ibmclouddocscli/sdk/contribute.md

 ```
 {: codeblock}

-The build script also installs the plug-in to the {{site.data.keyword.Bluemix_notm}} CLI.
+The build script also installs the plug-in to the {{site.data.keyword.cloud_notm}} CLI.
 {: note}

 Test the plug-in by choosing either of the following commands.